YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Graft survival may be lower in scarred scalp

 Scarred scalp is not the same as normal crown skin.
 Blood supply, tissue stiffness, inflammation history, and loss of follicular openings can all affect how grafts behave.
-I do not promise normal survival or normal density in a scarred CCCA area.
+Normal survival or normal density should not be promised in a scarred CCCA area.

-When surgery is reasonable, the plan may be smaller and more conservative than the patient expects.
+When surgery is reasonable, the plan may be smaller and use lower density than the patient expects.
 The first goal may be a modest softening of the visible patch, not complete coverage.
 How surgeons calculate graft numbers explains normal graft planning, but CCCA adds disease stability to that calculation.

 A low density plan can be the safer plan.
 It may protect the skin and donor area better than trying to force thick coverage into tissue that cannot support it.